Relationships Between Necessary Conditions for Feedback Stabilizability: Relationships between the conditions

 \begin{theorem} Assume that $\pi\colon \ctrl \to \st$ is a vector bundle, $\st$ is orientable, and $\chi(\att) \neq 0$.
 If the homology condition holds, then the adversary condition holds. \end{theorem}

 \begin{proof} To prove the theorem it will be shown that the homology condition does not hold if the adversary condition does not hold.
-Fix a Riemannian metric on $\st$ with induced norm $\|\cdot\|$.
+Fix an orientation and a Riemannian metric on $\st$ with induced norm $\|\cdot\|$.

 Assume that the adversary condition does not hold.
 Then there is an arbitrarily small neighborhood $\nbhd\subset \st$ of $\att$ such that, for any $\delta_0 > 0$, there is a continuous vector field $\vh_0$ over $\nbhd$ satisfying $\|\vh_0\| \leq \delta_0$ and $\vh_0(x)\neq f(\ub_x)$ for all $x\in \nbhd$, $\ub_x\in \ctrl_x$.